Qovery/documentation/website/docs/using-qovery/configuration/helm.md

 ** Raw YAML **
 If you want to override it with a raw yaml you will have to click on `Create override`.
 A new editor modal will be opened, to let you write your yaml override.
 The default values.yaml content will be displayed on the right to help you to respect the structure.

-On both file types you can add `Qovery Macros` to add more functionalities to your helm deployment.
-Check [the section below][docs.using-qovery.configuration.helm#qovery-macros].
+On both file types you can use your environment variables in your chart.
+Check [the section below][docs.using-qovery.configuration.helm#using-the-environment-variables-in-your-chart].

 #### Override as arguments